 - How can you keep up with changing expertise while balancing the amount of change introduced to stay innovative, relevant, and moving towards stakeholder and stockholder end goals in a timely manner?

-Simply put, the full-time employee for an architect position that is likely to grow with company or product will and does not work.
-That is too much change to ask of the architect – they have to lead change, train others in change, grow in 3-4 professional domains, all while still being interested in a company asking a lot out of them full knowing the rest of the market is buying back risk and innovation in this skill as well.
+Simply put, the full-time employee for an architect position that is likely to grow with company or product does not work.
+That is too much change to ask of the architect.
+They must lead change, train others in change, grow in 3-4 professional domains, all while showing interest in a company asking a lot from them, fully knowing the rest of the market is buying back risk and innovation in this skill as well.
 Or they may be able to do it when the service footprint is small, or in project mode, but as soon as operations picks up, moves from a project to projects to program, to regional to division, on the fast ride of national or worldwide services, that is when the peter principle kicks in.

 - If you only need for next two projects, consider contract-based employee

-- If your organization is on roller coaster of growth and portfolio change, contract out consulting firms
+- Or, if your organization is on roller coaster of growth and portfolio change, contract out consulting firms

-- If your organization has the raw talent, but need some temporary leadership, contract our consulting firm leaders to grow team
+- Also, if your organization has the raw talent, but need some temporary leadership, contract our consulting firm leaders to grow team

-- If you want long-term, but can’t define needs bring on consulting firm to bring in various architecture skillsets
+- Furthermore, you want long-term, but can’t define needs bring on consulting firm to bring in various architecture skillsets

 - Be clear on what may change – Don’t map out the roadmap for them – make them earn their purpose, but at same time, let them know what roles may be needed in future, so they have a sense of what type of architecture you may need.
 You wouldn’t hire a cook, then after six months after, ask if they could farm as well?